AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

     jupyter notebook &
     ```

-###RapidMiner
+### RapidMiner

 RapidMiner is a graphical user interface tool that allows you to build and use machine learning and data mining models.
-You simply can drag and drop operators that represent a technique and then link it up with a data source.
+You can simply drag and drop operators that represent a technique and then link them up with a data source.

-It allows you to apply the techniques you are studying on the data easily and intuitively.
-There are a set of model parameters that you can set up, which allow you to control the behaviour of the technique.
+It allows you to apply the techniques you are studying to the data easily and intuitively.
+There is a set of model parameters that you can set up, which allows you to control the behaviour of the technique.
 Concepts such as validation and performance measures are also offered as operators that you can add to your model.

 This, and similar tools such as Weka, allow you to create a data mining model (prototype) quickly without having to use a programming language to do it.
-You can still integrate it with other programming languages such as Python.
-Bear in mind though, that the flexibility and control offered by a programming language cannot be matched by such a tool.
+You can still integrate it with other programming languages, such as Python.
+Bear in mind, though, that the flexibility and control offered by a programming language cannot be matched by such a tool.

 !!! warning "Installing RapidMiner"
     To install RapidMiner, follow the instructions below:

-    * Go to the <a href="https://rapidminer.com/" target="_blank">RapidMiner website</a>.
+    * Go to the <a href="https://altair.com/altair-rapidminer" target="_blank">RapidMiner website</a>.

     * From the menu at the top of the page, hover your cursor over ‘products’, and from the dropdown list select ‘educational program’.
     * On the next page, select the ‘Get Started’ button.
     * When prompted, enter your University of Leeds email address (you will not get a student license if you do not use your official University of Leeds email), and the details requested, then select the download button.
     * This will take you to the downloads page.
 Select your operating system and follow the installation instructions.
-Note that you need a java virtual machine in your machine.
-As it stands, at the time of writing, RapidMiner needs Java 8 and will not work if you have Java 11 only.
-If you have both you will need to specify Java 8 as your default java version.
+Note that you need a Java virtual machine on your machine.
+As it stands, at the time of writing, RapidMiner needs Java 8 and will not work if you have only Java 11.
+If you have both, you will need to specify Java 8 as your default Java version.

     Installation in Windows is straightforward.
-In Linux, it may need a couple of tweaks and below are steps for installation (the Linux flavour that we show is for Ubuntu).
+In Linux, it may need a couple of tweaks, and the steps for installation are below (the Linux flavour shown is Ubuntu).

     To start RapidMiner:
         ```